Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Perchlorate

-Perchlorate can be found in fertilizers, fuel, fireworks, and explosives, and it can bring negative effects to thyroid function.
-It can replace the iodine in the thyroid, just like the PBDEs, and it can cause a decrease in thyroid activity.
+Perchlorate, found in fertilizers, fuel, fireworks, and explosives, can negatively affect thyroid function.
+Like PBDEs, it can replace the iodine in the thyroid, causing a decrease in thyroid activity.

 Some of the symptoms of a decrease in thyroid activity include depression, sudden weight gain, and poor energy.
 Meanwhile, the highest concentration of perchlorate can be found in water.